 Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

-Can Animals Get Insomnia?
+Can Pets Get Insomnia?
 Foiling Furry Insomnia

-by | Aug 3, 2012 | Cat Behavior & Care, Dog Training & Care | 10 comments
+by | Mar 26, 2025 | Cat Behavior & Care, Dog Training & Care | 10 comments

 Can animals get insomnia?
 Maybe you also need tips for foiling furry insomnia with your pets won’t sleep.

-Do Pets Get Insomnia/
+Do Pets Get Insomnia?

 Cats normally sleep up to 16 hours a day and almost never have problems sleeping.
 Dogs rarely have trouble sleeping, either.
 They get plenty of naps while you’re at work.
 They have plenty of energy to stay awake at night to guard the house, play, and pester snoozing owners.